ragnarlevi/ragnarlevi.github.io/content/post/extremes.md

 tags = ["Risk", "Extremes"]
 +++

-In this notebook I will discuss the basic ideas of modelling quantiles and copula dependence.
-These ideas are important for risk managers as International banking regulations require banks to pay specific attention to the probability of large losses over short periods of time and undeerestimation of dependence among extreme risks can lead to serious consequences, as for instance those we experienced during the last financial crisis.
-Including extreme risks in probabilistic models is recognized nowadays as a necessary condition for good risk management in any institution, and not restricted anymore to reinsurance companies, who are the providers of covers for natural catastrophes.
-One of the main problems that come up is the fact that the observed data usually only includes few extreme obervations and the never exceed the maximum historical observation, meaning we only have a truncated version of the "real" distribution.
-This makes simulation of extreme values problematic.
+In this notebook, I will discuss the basic ideas of modelling quantiles and copula dependence.
+These ideas are important for risk managers as International banking regulations require banks to pay specific attention to the probability of large losses over short periods and the underestimation of dependence on extreme risks can lead to serious consequences, for instance, those we experienced during the last financial crisis.
+Including extreme risks in probabilistic models is recognized nowadays as a necessary condition for good risk management in any institution, and is not restricted anymore to reinsurance companies, who are the providers of covers for natural catastrophes.
+One of the main problems that come up is the fact that the observed data usually only includes a few extreme observations and never exceeds the maximum historical observation, meaning we only have a truncated version of the "real" distribution.
+This makes the simulation of extreme values problematic.
 For a more detailed overview see [Gilli](https://www.econbiz.de/Record/an-application-of-extreme-value-theory-for-measuring-financial-risk-gilli-manfred/10005701798) or [Kratz](https://link.springer.com/chapter/10.1007/978-3-030-04161-8_51)